wesley-a-leung/Resources/README.md

 possible
 - the new operator should be avoided and memory should be allocated on the stack, or std::unique_ptr should be used
+- data structures should have a constructor accepting a size variable as well as a function/lambda that accepts no arguments and returns successive values for each index (see std::generate), if appropriate, a function that accepts two iterators representing an exclusive range to be copied, and if appropriate, a constructor accepting a size variable and a default value